- How climate change impacts Yukon

 Reducing greenhouse gas emissions

 Greenhouse gas (GHG) emissions are one of the pollutants driving climate change.
 Carbon dioxide (CO2) is the most well-known GHG.
 It accounts for the majority of human-caused emissions.
-CO2 lasts for decades to centuries in the earth’s atmosphere so lowering CO2 emissions now will help to reduce long-term negative impacts.
+CO2 can last for up to centuries in the earth’s atmosphere so lowering CO2 emissions now will help to reduce long-term negative impacts.

 What are Yukon’s GHG emissions?